ucb-bar/hammer/hammer/technology/sky130/README.md

 ### Sky130 IO Library

-The IO ring expected by efabless for MPW/ChipIgnite can be created in Innovus using the `sky130_fd_io` IO cell library.
-Here are the steps to use it:
+The IO ring rquired by efabless for MPW/ChipIgnite can be created in Innovus using the `sky130_fd_io` and `sky130_ef_io `IO cell libraries.
+Here are the steps to use them:

 1. `extra/efabless_template.io` is a template IO file.
-You should modify this by replacing the `<inst_path>`s with the paths to the IO cell instances in your netlist. **DO NOT MODIFY THE POSITIONS OF THE CELLS OR REPLACE CLAMP CELLS WITH IO CELLS**
+You should modify this by replacing the `<inst_path>`s with the paths to the IO cell instances in your netlist. **DO NOT MODIFY THE POSITIONS OF THE CELLS OR REPLACE CLAMP CELLS WITH IO CELLS**.

     a.
 The ordering in the instance lists are from left to right (for top/bottom edges) and **bottom to top (for left/right edges)**.

     b.
 Refer to [this documentation](https://skywater-pdk.readthedocs.io/en/main/contents/libraries/sky130_fd_io/docs/user_guide.html) for how to configure the pins of the IO cells (not exhaustive).

     c.
+Your chip reset signal must go thru the `xres4x2` cell.
+Since this is in your netlist, remove the `cell=...` instantiation from your IO file.
+It is in the template for clarity.

-The `enable_inp_h` pin must be hard-tied to `tie_hi_esd` (or `tie_lo_esd`).
-Since this is at a higher voltage, this must be placed and routed as a wire only (no buffers can be inserted).
+    d.
+The `enable_inp_h` pin must be hard-tied to `TIE_HI_ESD` or `TIE_LO_ESD`.
+Since this is at a higher voltage, verify that this is routed as a wire only (no buffers can be inserted).

 2. Then, in your design YAML file, specify your IO file with the following.
 The top-level constraint must be exactly as below: